Things to Do in Oklahoma City in January

 Best Activities in January

-Western Heritage Museum Immersions
+National Cowboy and Western Heritage Museum exploration

 January Events & Festivals

-Martin Luther King Jr. Day Weekend Programming
+Martin Luther King Jr. Day events and programming